Harshalhadke/Python_Project_Object_Detection/README.md

 # Python_Project_Object_Detection
-In this I have created Object Detection program where we can detect varoius objects in real time.
+I have created Object Detection program where it can detect varoius objects in real time.